-Intuitive Surgical Inc. is pleased to announce the availability of grants to support Clinical Robotic Fellowships, Clinical Robotics Research Grants and Technology Research Grants.
+Intuitive Surgical Inc. is pleased to announce the availability of grants to support Clinical Robotic Fellowships, Clinical and Technology Research for robotic-assisted surgery.

-Purpose: The purpose of these grants is to support clinical work and research in the field of robotics.
+Purpose: The purpose of these grant programs is to support clinical and technology developments to further research in the field of surgical robotics.

 Serious complications may occur in any surgery, including da Vinci® Surgery, up to and including death.
 Examples of serious or life-threatening complications, which may require prolonged and/or unexpected hospitalization and/or reoperation, include but are not limited to, one or more of the following: injury to tissues/organs, bleeding, infection and internal scarring that can cause long-lasting dysfunction/pain.
 Risks of surgery also include the potential for equipment failure and/or human error.
 Individual surgical results may vary.